ADR in film

-One of my first films, The Academy, was filmed with a number of key scenes outdoors, and even with good audio equipment on set, I was required to record ADR (Automated Dialogue Replacement – also called Additional Dialogue Replacement) to make up for the bad audio recording (due to wind, traffic, crowds, and other noises) on set.
+One of my first films, The Academy, was filmed with several key scenes outdoors.
+Even with good audio equipment on set, I was required to record ADR (Automated Dialogue Replacementโalso called Additional Dialogue Replacement) to compensate for the bad audio recording (due to wind, traffic, crowds, and other noises) on set.

-In this article, I’ll give you the ultimate guide to ADR and show you how to unlock the potential of impeccable sound in your next cinematic masterpiece!
+In this article, I’ll give you the ultimate guide to ADR and show you how to use it to improve the sound in your next cinematic masterpiece!

 What is ADR in Film?